William Taylor (missionary): South America

 On October 16, 1877, Taylor purchased two tickets for himself and his brother Reverend Archibald Taylor and departed from New York aboard the Acapulco, a mail steamship, for the west coast of South America at Callao, Peru, by way of the Panama Railroad (Note: The Panama Railroad was built to meet the demand during the California Gold Rush for a fast route to California.) in Colón, in Panama.
 Taylor sailed from Panama for Callao on the steamship Bolivia, of the Pacific Steam Navigation Company, arriving November 3, 1877.
 The repair shops of the company were situated here, which employed about four hundred men.
 (Note: The company was founded by William Wheelwright, a "disciple of Christ" in 1838.)

 From Callao Taylor proceeded to Mollendo, a port city with a railroad that extended into Bolivia, passing through the important city of Arequipa.
 In Mollendo received by the British consul.
 Taylor's next port of call was at Arica, just across the border in Chili, which was still recovering from a tremendous earthquake and tidal wave.
 They were subsequently not very interested in the religious services Taylor had offered but were in need of teachers.
 From there he proceeded to Tacna, a flourishing city of fourteen thousand, where he managed to secure passage money for a teacher needed in Arica.
 After making more stops along the coast he arrived at Chañaral. where the Reverend Langbridge and his wife had already arrived from England, a month previous, to teach and preach.
 Not being very needed there he continued on to the next port, in Caldera.

-They arrived at Valparaiso in 1878 and began ministering first to seamen in that port city.
+They arrived at Valparaíso in 1878 and began ministering first to seamen in that port city.
 From 1878 to 1879 Taylor had recruited and sent to Chile twenty-five missionary preachers and teachers.
 He gave them each an assignment and appointed a committee chairman who was responsible for their provisions and salary in their efforts to establishment badly needed schools.